-In the past few years, I have taught pre-service teachers in elementary and secondary education foundational undergraduate courses on “Reflections on Learning”–on learning theories and educational psychology.
-Specifically, I have taken transdisciplinary and critical perspectives to implement innovative ways of using technology and social media to address issues of access, identity, and asymmetry of power and propose tangible solutions for them.
-In my teaching, I constantly engage with my students to critically question the status quo and examine issues of race and gender that create inequity in the society that directly impacts the community that they teach in.
-Furthermore, I stress my students to reflect on the importance of understanding the local community practices that are intricately woven into the lives of their students.
-A common thread throughout my teaching is to urge students to recognize how and why intersecting race with gender and social class promotes distinct questions of self-image, oppression, and technological potential that are rooted in culturally deficit beliefs and move beyond intragroup differences.
+At the undergraduate level, I have also enjoyed teaching foundational learning theories and educational psychology principles to pre-service teachers (‘Reflections on Teaching and Learning’, TE150, 25-30 students in each of 2 face-to-face sections).
+In this course, I constantly engaged with my students to critically question the status quo in educational practice and examine issues of race and gender that create inequity in the classroom.
+Furthermore, I urged my students to reflect on the importance of incorporating local community practices that are intricately woven into the lives of their students.
+A common thread throughout my teaching is to urge students to recognize how and why intersecting race with gender and social class promotes distinct questions of self-image and oppression that are rooted in culturally deficit beliefs.